ahmed-magdee/Promptopia/README.md

 ## What is Promtopia ?

-It is an Full-Stack app with NEXT.JS.
+It is an Full-Stack app with NEXT.JS and Typescript.
 It allows you to discover and sharing a different prompts.
 You can search about prompts, create prompts , modify prompts even delete prompts but before that you must be registered with google account.
 This app is Full-Stack with NEXT JS.

+- NEXT js
+- Typescript
+- Tailwind
+- MONGODB

 ## What did i use to build this application?